o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/DCC/Blender/AddOns/SceneExporter/README.md

 # Getting Started

 Although it is not a hard requirement, you can enable the DccScriptingInterface Gem (DCCsi) with your O3DE Project (using the o3de.exe project manager).
 This includes a tool integration with Blender, this provides and out-of-box developer experience for creating python scripts, tools and other addons.
+Once the DccScriptingInterface Gem is enabled in your project via the Project Manager, then build your project (DCCsi python boostrapping will require the project to be built.)
+[Adding and Removing Gems in a Project - Open 3D Engine](https://www.o3de.org/docs/user-guide/project-config/add-remove-gems/)

 With the DCCsi enabled, you can launch Blender from the main O3DE Editor, and Blender will start in a managed way (configuration and settings) and this addon can be enabled in the preferences (without requiring a manual install, although you can still do that also)

 More information about DCC tool integrations and setup can be found here in the[DccScriptingInterface Readme](https://github.com/o3de/o3de/blob/development/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/readme.md)